Kong/docs.konghq.com/app/_hub/kong-inc/request-termination/index.md

     - name: trigger
       required: false
       default:
       description: When not set, the plugin always activates.
-When set to a string, the plugin will activate exclusively on requests containing either a header or a query parameter named like said string.
+When set to a string, the plugin will activate exclusively on requests containing either a header or a query parameter that is named the string.
     - name: echo
       required: false
       default: false